-Have an incident response plan in place for potential data breaches.
+• Have an incident response plan in place for potential data breaches.

-7.1.3 For CIPA Compliance:
+8.1.3 For CIPA (Children's Internet Protection Act) Compliance:

 To ensure compliance with the Children's Internet Protection Act (CIPA), which requires schools and libraries that receive certain federal funds to implement internet safety measures, Google Workspace for Education (formerly G Suite for Education) administrators should configure a variety of settings.
 These settings are focused on filtering harmful content, monitoring usage, and educating users about safe internet practices.